 In the north-west corner of the island, Pedra de Lume is Sal’s answer to the Dead Sea.
 These salt mines lie in the heart of a deep crater, looking more like the backdrop of a sci-fi flick than a tourist attraction.
 The mines have been out of use since the Nineties, but the lakes are still open for business.
 The water is thick with salt, meaning you can float on the surface without even trying.
 Simply lie back and look at the sky, as the saltwater gently exfoliates your skin.
 Our top tip?
 Instead of using a towel to dry off, let your skin dry naturally in the sunshine, so that the salt’s minerals are absorbed into your skin.

-If you’re a wildlife-lover, make sure you visit Sal between June and October.
-Every year, loads of loggerhead turtles come ashore to lay their eggs, so it’s highly likely you’ll see adults, babies or both.
+If you’re a wildlife lover, make sure you visit Sal between June and October.
+Every year, endangered loggerhead turtles come ashore to lay their eggs, so it’s highly likely you’ll see adults, babies or both.
 Non-profit organisation Project Biodiversity has two hatcheries on the island, where biologists and volunteers monitor hundreds of nests.
 When the turtles hatch, they’re taken to a nearby beach and released onto the sand, so they can make their way to sea.
 You can see the babies, speak to the volunteers, and find out more about loggerhead turtles.
 And, if you really fall in love, you can even adopt a nest.

 Sal is famous for its watersports.
 If you want to try something new on the water, book your holiday between November and April for the best waves.
 For windsurfing, it has to be Angulo Beach.
 Just along the coast from Santa Maria, this sandy stretch is named after Windsurfing World Champion, Josh Angulo.
 And did we mention that Angulo Beach Club is owned by the great man himself?
 You’ll see him out on the waves most days.
 Hire a board and give it a go – and grab a drink in the bar afterwards.